IBM/storage-fusion/AI/fusion-openshift-ai/README.md

 <p align="center"><img width="309" alt="argocd" src="https://github.com/user-attachments/assets/437f0463-61d9-4e11-86b0-af2a65a9c3a9" /><p>

-This opens the Argo CD dashboard, where the rhoai-install application will appear once synchronization completes.
+This opens the Argo CD dashboard, where the rhoai-install application appears once synchronization completes.
 When prompted, log in using your OpenShift (OCP) credentials via the integrated OAuth authentication.